-Diagnosis is by appearance; perioral dermatitis is distinguished from acne by the absence of comedones and from rosacea by the latter’s lack of lesions around the mouth and eyes.
+Diagnosis of perioral dermatitis is by appearance; perioral dermatitis is distinguished from acne by the absence of comedones and from rosacea by the latter’s lack of lesions around the mouth and eyes.
 Seborrheic dermatitis and contact dermatitis must be excluded.

 Biopsy, which is generally not clinically necessary, shows spongiosis and a lymphohistiocytic infiltrate affecting vellus hair follicles.
 In the lupoid variant, granulomas may be present.

-Perioral dermatitis treatment is to stop fluorinated dental products and topical corticosteroids (if being used) and then use topical antibiotics (eg, erythromycin 2% or metronidazole 0.75% gel or cream bid) or oral tetracycline 250 to 500 mg po bid (between meals) for 4 wk, tapered to the lowest effective dose.
-Alternative oral antibiotics include doxycycline 50 to 100 mg bid and minocycline 50 to 100 mg bid.
+Perioral dermatitis treatment is to stop fluorinated dental products and topical corticosteroids (if being used) and then use topical antibiotics (eg, erythromycin 2% or metronidazole 0.75% gel or cream bid).
+If there is no response, doxycycline or minocycline 50 to 100 mg po bid or oral tetracycline 250 to 500 mg po bid (between meals) may be given for 4 wk and then tapered to the lowest effective dose.

 In contrast to acne, antibiotics can usually be stopped.
-Reasons for efficacy of antibiotics are unclear given the absence of evidence of infection.
 Topical pimecrolimus (for people > age 2 yr) also reduces disease severity.
 Isotretinoin has been successfully used to treat granulomatous perioral dermatitis.

 Drug NameSelect Trade